 It’s a classic example of DLC done well: a pure distillation of the formula without any of the fat.
 The game that results is a true thrill ride which places you in the shoes of an amnesiac at the mercy of three test chambers.
 Only this time, you’ve got someone else’s life in your hands.
 Each chamber serves up a new victim.
 Kill them and you’re on step closer to safety.
 The question is – can you spare them?
 The set up is so perfect I dare not spoil any more.

 It is possible to die and the enemies you encounter in Justine have a clear reason for existing.
 Their inclusion in a shortened story makes their presence more effective, and the genius of Justine is that if you die, or quit, you’re taken back to the start.
 It’s entirely possible to undo all your hard work with one slip up, which only amplifies the tension.
 Added to that is the moral dilemma of saving these poor souls while trying to hurry to your own salvation.
 It’s quite brilliant.

 A light-hearted romp this is not, but for anyone with interest in horror done well, Justine almost justifies the $30 asking price on its own.
 Whether you pay the money should ultimately come down to your history with the series.
-If you’re a longtime fan you’ll be disappointed by an inexpert port and a complete absence of bonus content.
+If you’re a longtime fan you’ll be disappointed by an inexpert port and a complete absence of bonus content above and beyond what we’ve seen on the PC.
 On the other hand, if you’re a newcomer itching for horror, Amnesia scratches that itch like few other series can.
 This trilogy displays horror at its purest, its most unadulterated, but in the years since these games first emerged, the Amnesia brand is no longer the undisputed king.

 This review is based on the PS4 version, which we were provided with.